Sugar Cane (1786 ship)

 Sugar Cane, was a three-decker merchantman and convict ship.
 In 1793 she transported convicts from Ireland to Australia.
 On her return trip she sailed from Bengal to Britain under contract to the British East India Company.
 During the French Revolutionary Wars she sailed under a letter of marque as a slave ship.
-She made two voyages taking slaves from West Africa to the Americas.
+She made two voyages carrying enslaved people from West Africa to the Americas.
 In 1796 or 1797, on her second slave trading voyage she captured a French ship, but shortly thereafter was herself captured.
 The British Royal Navy recaptured her and she apparently was returned to service.
 She is last listed in 1798.

 Career

 She was launched in 1786 upon the Thames River.
 In 1789 Lloyd's Register showed her master as W. Seaton, her owners as Turner and Co., and her trade as London-St Vincent.
 She was coppered in 1793.

 Under the command of Thomas Musgrave, she sailed from Portsmouth for Ireland, on 9 March 1793.
 Having embarked with 110 male and 50 female convicts, she left Cork, Ireland, on 12 April 1793.
 A sergeant's party from the New South Wales Corps provided the guards for the convicts.

 On 25 May the Government's agent had a prisoner executed.
 The man had managed to get out of his irons and another prisoner had accused the man of planning a mutiny.
 Sugar Cane arrived at Rio de Janeiro in late June and left on 13 July.

 Sugar Cane arrived at Port Jackson, New South Wales on 17 September 1793.
 Other than the man who had been executed, no convicts died on the voyage, and the prisoners arrived in good health.